Signed in as:

 Never Sometimes Often All of the time

 When we get stuck in these thinking traps, it’s important we get a more balanced view of what is going on.
-The following questions might be help you to get a more balance view:
+Here are some questions that might help you challenge these thoughts and get a clearer perspective:

 You are not your thoughts.